Leptomerycidae: Postcranium

-Members of Leptomerycidae are generally considered to be medium-sized ruminants with the type genus being estimated to have a mass of 3 kg Similar to a number of other early ruminants, the postcranium of these animals superficially looked like that of the modern mouse deer, though with some differences.
-Along with this, the morphology of the limbs are some of the most important postcranial features of the animals.
-Like a number of other ungulate groups, digit reduction was seen in the group with digits 2 and 5 on the forelimbs being reduced with the first digit being completely lost.
-Similarly, digits 2 and 5 on the hindlimb have been reduced with digits 3 and 4 being fused together.
-Overall, the digit reduction is comparable though greater to what is seen in the earlier family Hypertragulidae.
-A reduction in the forelimbs is also seen between the two families with these limbs being proportionally shorter in leptomerycids.
+Members of Leptomerycidae are generally considered to be medium-sized ruminants with the type genus being estimated to have a mass of 3 kg Like other early ruminants, the postcranium of these animals superficially resembled that of the modern mouse deer, though with some differences.
+The morphology of the limbs is one of the most important postcranial features of the animals.
+As in other ungulate groups, digits 2 and 5 on the forelimbs are reduced, with the first digit being completely lost.
+Similarly, digits 2 and 5 on the hindlimb have been reduced, with digits 3 and 4 being fused together.
+Overall, the digit reduction is comparable to, but greater than what is seen in the earlier family Hypertragulidae.
+A reduction in the forelimbs is also seen, with them being proportionally shorter in leptomerycids than hypertragulids.
 Outside of the reduction in digits, the main defining feature of the limbs of the group is the large reduction of the fibula that is not fused to the tibia.

 Paleobiology

 One of the most notable things about Leptomeycidae is the temporal range of the group with it ranging from the middle Eocene to middle Miocene.
 This extremely long range compared to a number of other groups in North America make it the longest-living group of ruminants on the continent.
 The diet of the group has been analyzed in multiple publications with members of the group such as Pseudoparablastomeryx and Leptomeryx being suggested to be browsers based on dentition with Leptomeryx being compared to the extant Pudu along with mouse deer.
 In a study by Zanazzi and Kohn published in 2008 would look at isotopes found in the molars of animals from the White River Group, Leptomeryx itself was one of the animals included with it being compared.
 This showed that the animal would have fed on specifically C3 plants in the Eocene, though this would change in the Oligocene when this diet would be replaced by one high in C4 plants.
-Along with this, the animal's dependance on water was looked at with the authors coming to the conclusion that the animal either lacked foregut fermentation or had it but was very water dependent.
+Along with this, the animal's dependence on water was looked at with the authors coming to the conclusion that the animal either lacked foregut fermentation or had it but was very water dependent.
 Another suggestion by the authors for higher water dependency is that the animal could have been nocturnal, similar to its modern relatives.